 Don’t like braces?
 We’ve got you covered!
-Read on to learn the different ways to straighten your teeth without braces here.
+Read on to learn how to straighten your teeth without braces here.

-Getting braces on your teeth is almost a right of passage in today’s world, so much so that experts estimate 4 million Americans are wearing them at any given time.
+Getting braces on your teeth is almost a right of passage in today’s world, so much so that experts estimate that 4 million Americans are wearing them at any given time.

 Traditional braces can be a nightmare, though.
-They’re unsightly, painful, and take years to work.
-With all of our modern medical technology, isn’t there a better way to straighten your teeth?
+They’re unsightly, painful, and take years to woIsn’tsn’t there a better way to straighten your teeth with all of our modern medical technology?

 3 Proven Ways to Straighten Teeth Without Braces

 Thankfully, the answer is yes—there are quite a few alternatives to traditional braces these days.
 Read on to learn how to straighten your teeth without braces in three different ways.

 1. Lingual Braces

 Lingual braces are similar to the traditional metal variety, but with one significant difference: they’re glued to the inside (lingual) surface of your teeth, not the outside.
 This makes them an excellent option for people who need the correction of traditional braces but don’t want to be seen wearing them.

-One of the major concerns people have about lingual braces is whether they will give them a lisp.
+One primary concern eople have about lingual braces is whether they will give them a lisp.
 Unfortunately, they will, at least at first.
 So too will most other tooth straightening options—it’s the trade-off for not wearing regular braces.

 2. Retainers and Palatal Expanders

 If the main problem with your teeth is overcrowding, a palatal expander could help.
 These devices sit on the roof of your mouth and gradually widen your palate at the turn of a key.
-This gives your teeth more room to spread out and straighten on their own.
+This gives your teeth more room to spread out and straighten.

 Palatal expanders aren’t comfortable, though, and are only used for severe cases of overcrowding.
 If your problem is minor, you might be able to get away with a retainer.

 Can retainers straighten your teeth?
 Yes, but not very much—they’re usually intended to keep teeth straight after treatment.
-If your problem isn’t bad enough to warrant a palatal expander but needs more than a retainer, clear aligners might be the answer.
+Clear aligners might be the answer if your problem isn’t bad enough to warrant a palatal expander but needs more than a retainer.

 3. Clear Aligner Trays